Dissimulate/czar/README.md

 # czar

 A light weight and robust CMS for node.js with dead simple integration.

-Just include the module and start it up with some simple configuration.
+Just include the module, start it up within your express server and everything is handled for you.
+It can be as simple as you like.

 ## install